sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Other:** It's 2021, so we added another year to the copyright mandate.

 TODO update images displayed for Local readme.
-TODO .tsfem-e-focus-assessment-rating & tsfem-e-focus-assessment-title-wrap need rtl margins. > We have fewer/less RTL users than COVID patience....

 TODO installer scripts does not refill "installed"-notice correctly nor refill the loader button neatly on WP 5.6.
 TODO consider setKeywordEntryListeners()/setupIterations() using animationFrames? -> later?